 In this May 23, 1944 file photo, the organism treponema pallidum, which causes syphilis, is seen through an electron microscope.
 (AP Photo)

-Rebecca Burton is a public health nurse, who has been serving that area for 26 years.
-She said that surge in drug use has likely caused the county’s syphilis diagnoses to skyrocket, as dealers accept sex in lieu of cash payments.
+Rebecca Burton is a public health nurse who has been serving the Carter County area for 26 years.
+She said the surge in drug use has likely caused the county’s syphilis diagnoses to skyrocket, as dealers accept sex in lieu of cash payments.

 She also said syphilis poses a particularly difficult public health challenge.

 “It’s not just straight-out disease like (when) you have gonorrhea — throw two pills and the shot at somebody, boom, it’s done,” Burton said.

 First, she said it’s hard to identify, mostly because it can lie dormant or present differently in people.
 The infection has gotten nicknames for how sneaky it can be.
 Then, it behaves differently at different points of infection, so it’s important to identify which phase it’s in and how to treat that.

 Primary syphilis symptoms tend to appear within 90 days.
 They include ulcers or sores at the infection site.
 Those symptoms can disappear — seeming to have resolved on their own.
 Public health workers warn that can lull someone into a false sense of security.

 A few months after infection, patients can enter the secondary phase.
 Without treatment, patients would move to these later stages of infection.
 It can present as a rash on the hands,feet or other parts of the body, sores in the mouth or as genital warts.
 Tertiary syphilis occurs after years of untreated infection, and it can damage the circulatory system, the bones, liver and joints.
 It can impair vision and cause death.

 At any stage, syphilis can infect the brain and spinal cord and become neurosyphilis.
 That can cause dementia-like symptoms, incontinence, tremors, blindness and hearing loss.